ingakv/stack-interpreter/Assignment_description.md

 * [Assignment walkthrough video](https://youtu.be/Dw0dWN3yehM)
 * Check Lecture from February 27, 2023.
 * Check `haskell/rpn-calc` project for basics for parsing and using stack to represent your program state.
-* check `haskell/fib-state` project for basics of how to incoroporate State monad into your program.
+* check `haskell/fib-state` project for basics of how to incorporate State monad into your program.

 ## Important

 * **DO NOT USE** `parsec` library.
 All programs **must** be parsed simply by `words`.
 * Report in your specification document all the design decisions and assumptions.
-* Precisely report in your self-assessemnt what features are implemented and tested, and what you have not implemented and why.
+* Precisely report in your self-assessment what features are implemented and tested, and what you have not implemented and why.

 ## Overview